follow

 Preserving the Natural & Cultural History of the New River Gorge National River

 One year after the New River Gorge Bridge was completed, in 1978, the New River Gorge National River was established by the National Park Service.
-Legislation passed by Congress on December 21, 2020 designated the New River Gorge the 63rd national park in the United States!
-It is now known as the New River Gorge National Park and Preserve.
+Legislation passed by Congress in December 2020 designated the New River Gorge the 63rd national park in the United States!
+It is now known as the New River Gorge National Park and Preserve,

 This is a place of amazing beauty with a rich supply of natural resources and a deep cultural history.
 Everything from colliding continents to extractive industry has shaped the New River Gorge into what we experience today.
 But don’t take our word for it, step onto a New River Gorge hiking trail and see for yourself.